victorperdiguer/state-exercise/README.md

 You already have the buttons and the functions to change the theme of the Switch.

 - Create a new state called theme.
 It's initial state should be "light".
-- Inside the className attribute, change the "light" hardcoded class name for the value of theme state. 💡 *Hint: if you use { } to write the className ,you can use the string interpolator... it's plain JavaScript...😉*
+- Inside the className attribute, change the "light" hardcoded class name for the value of the *theme* state.

+💡 *Hint: if you use { } to write the className, you can use the string interpolator... it's plain JavaScript...😉*

 <details>
-<summary>If you get really stuck with this part, check the solution</summary>
+<summary>If you get really stuck with this part, click here to check the solution</summary>

 ```js
     <div className={`switch ${theme}`}>